shani1610/Speckle-Reduction-for-Improved-Classification/README.md

 to run the code you need to run the Test.m file.  make sure the that specified in the Test file is included in the folder.

 ## whats included?

 1. Test

 2. ImageDescription

 3. WaveletDecomposition - our implementation to decomposition, up to 3 levels.

-4. SpeckleRemovalOBNLM - Bayesian NLM filter made by:
+4. SpeckleRemovalOBNLM - Bayesian NLM filter

+5. QuantitativeValues:

+* FeatureExtraction - returns a sturct that includes morphogical and texturical features

+* EdgePreservationIndex

+* SpeckleIndex

+* My_MerticsMeasurment - MSE, PSNR calculation

+## Acknowledgments

+SpeckleRemovalOBNLM borrows heavily from:
-  %     %  *  P. Coupe, P. Yger, S. Prima, P. Hellier, C. Kervrann, C. Barillot.     *
+ *  P. Coupe, P. Yger, S. Prima, P. Hellier, C. Kervrann, C. Barillot.     *
-  %     %  *  An Optimized Blockwise Non Local Means Denoising Filter for 3D Magnetic*
+ *  An Optimized Blockwise Non Local Means Denoising Filter for 3D Magnetic*
-  %     %  *  Resonance Images.
+ *  Resonance Images.
 IEEE Transactions on Medical Imaging, 27(4):425-441, *
-  %     %  *  Avril 2008
+ *  Avril 2008                                                             *

-  %
-5. QuantitativeValues:
-  % *	FeatureExtraction - returns a sturct that includes morphogical and texturical features
-  % *	EdgePreservationIndex
-  % *	SpeckleIndex
-  % *	My_MerticsMeasurment - MSE, PSNR calculation made by:
+My_MerticsMeasurment borrows heavily from:
-  %     %  *  ASHISH MESHRAM (meetashish85@gmail.com; www.facebook.com/ashishmeet)
+* ASHISH MESHRAM (meetashish85@gmail.com; www.facebook.com/ashishmeet)     *

+We thank the creators.